dotnet/core/samples/RaspberryPiInstructions.md

 * Run `dotnet restore`.

-* Run `dotnet publish -r <runtime identifier>` for example `dotnet publish -r win8-arm` to publish the application for windows.
+* Run `dotnet publish -r <runtime identifier>` for example `dotnet publish -r win8-arm` to publish the application for windows and `dotnet publish -r ubuntu.16.04-arm` for ubuntu 16.04 running on raspberrypi.

 * Under `./bin/Debug/netcoreapp2.0/<runtime identifier>/publish` or `.\bin\Debug\netcoreapp2.0\<runtime identifier>\publish` you will see the whole self contained app that you need to copy to your Raspberry Pi.